Primroses

 In these pictures, common cowslip grows on a slope beneath the ruins of Hammershus Castle, Bornholm, Denmark.
 (Photos copyright © by Kaj Halberg)

-Primula vulgaris English primrose
+Primula vulgaris Common primrose, English primrose

 Primula wollastonii

-Leaf-rosette compact, blade to 5 cm long and 2.5 cm broad, densely white-hairy.
-Inflorescence stalks to 20 cm long, with farina and glandular hairs, umbel with 2-6 nodding, bell-shaped flowers, dark purple, bright blue, or pale blue, to 2.5 cm long and across.
+With its broadly bell-shaped flowers, this plant differs significantly from most other members of the genus.
+Leaf-rosette compact, blade oblanceolate or obovate, to 5 cm long and 2.5 cm broad, densely white-hairy, white-farinose beneath, margin entire or toothed, tip rounded.
+Inflorescence stalks to 20 cm long, with farina and glandular hairs, umbel compact, with 2-6 nodding, bell-shaped flowers, calyx green or dark purple, cup-shaped, to 8.5 mm long, split to the middle, lobes with 2-3 teeth, corolla bell-shaped, dark purple to bright blue, to 2.5 cm long and across, with broadly ovate, very shallow, pointed lobes.

 Evotrochis